Admission and Financial Aid

 - Graduate Record Exam (GRE) recommended, but not required.
 Our ETS institution code is 3092.

-Note: For joint Ph.D.
-NEJS/Sociology program the GRE IS required.
+Note: For the joint Ph.D. in NEJS/Sociology and the joint M.A. in NEJS/Women's, Gender, and Sexuality Studies programs, the GRE IS required.

 International students: For additional requirements for international applicants (non-U.S. citizens or non-permanent residents), minimum TOEFL, IELTS, or PTE scores, and important information regarding visas, please click here.